 Each academic building has lounges that are open for studying and deeper conversations with fellow students.
-If you are looking for somewhere quiet, the library is always a good option.
-North Campus has a large lounge area that is perfect for charging your laptop, studying or catching up on current events.
-The Cougar Den is also a great spot to study and enjoy a cup of coffee, and Campus Ministry has lounges and kitchen space available for all students to use.
+If you are looking for somewhere quiet, the library is a great option.
+Be sure to check out the commuter lounge in the lower level of JPII!
+The Cougar Den is a great spot to study and enjoy a cup of coffee, and Campus Ministry has lounges and kitchen space available for all students to use.

 Will I lose out academically by not living on campus?

 Certainly not!
 Non-residential students have the same access to campus as those who live in the residence halls.
 Many support resources are located conveniently in the Pope John Paul II Center to meet the needs of our commuter and off-campus students while they are on campus.
 Clubs and Organizations that are based on academic interest are open to all students, as are the clubs and organizations based on common interest.

 How can I get involved on campus?

 There are many opportunities for involvement at the University of Saint Francis.
 All new students participate in a Activities Fair during Welcome Weekend, where most clubs and organizations have representatives available to answer questions and provide information.

 At USF, we believe that the college experience is about the education that takes place in the classroom and the growth that takes place through deeper conversations with the campus community.
 Involvement on campus is one of the best ways to experience growth and get the most out of your educational experience at USF!
 Contact the Director of Student Activities if you have questions or need assistance finding the right place to get plugged in to campus life!